Technical and feature overview of Azure Active Directory B2C

 Azure AD B2C lets you manage common attributes of consumer account profiles.
 For example display name, surname, given name, city, and others.

-You can also extend the Azure AD schema to store additional information about your users.
+You can also extend the underlying Microsoft Entra ID schema to store additional information about your users.
 For example, their country/region of residency, preferred language, and preferences like whether they want to subscribe to a newsletter or enable multifactor authentication.
 For more information, see:

 Sign-in with external identity providers

 You can configure Azure AD B2C to allow users to sign in to your application with credentials from social and enterprise identity providers.
 Azure AD B2C can federate with identity providers that support OAuth 1.0, OAuth 2.0, OpenID Connect, and SAML protocols.
-For example, Facebook, Microsoft account, Google, Twitter, and AD-FS.
+For example, Facebook, Microsoft account, Google, Twitter, and Active Directory Federation Service (AD FS).

-With external identity provider federation, you can offer your consumers the ability to sign in with their existing social or enterprise accounts, without having to create a new account just for your application.
+With external identity providers, you can offer your consumers the ability to sign in with their existing social or enterprise accounts, without having to create a new account just for your application.

-To see how to add identity providers in Azure AD B2C, see Add identity providers to your applications in Azure Active Directory B2C.
+To learn more about identity providers, see Add identity providers to your applications in Azure Active Directory B2C.

 Identity experiences: user flows or custom policies